-- Adjust the H-point within the limit (par.
+- Adjust the neck bracket the minimum to ensure that the transverse instrumentation platform is level within limits. - Adjust the H-point within the limit (par.
 6.5.1) - Adjust the pelvic angle within the limits (par.
-6.5.2) - Adjust the neck bracket the minimum to ensure that the transverse instrumentation platform is level within limits.
+6.5.2)

-Record the measured angle in the test details.
+Record the measured angle in the test details when the dummy is in its final position.